thatepicgamer78/Simple_Python_Calculator_GUI/README.md

-A simple python calculator made with tkinter
+A simple python calculator made with tkinter.
+Exe is made with pyinstaller.